setzler/academic-kickstart/content/advice/Coffee/index.md

 There are two main coffee origins:

-- **Latin American coffee:** This coffee is rich in chocolate and nut flavor notes.
-It is typically the only option at chain restaurants like Starbucks.
+- **Latin American coffee:** Most coffee drinkers have only ever tasted Latin American coffee.
+This coffee is rich in chocolate and nut flavor notes.
+It is typically the only option available at chain coffee shops.
 - **African coffee:** This coffee is rich in fruit and floral notes.
 It is hard to find: even specialty coffee shops often only have one African coffee available, and you have to specifically request it.

 The reason the coffee in my office smells so good is because I only buy African coffee, which smells like fruits instead of nuts.
 African coffee is typically not available in stores.
 Instead, you can order African coffee from the best roasters using Mistobox: